-Like all soft tissues in the body, the nervous system is enveloped entirely in deep fascia (connective tissue).
-The specialized fascia of the nervous system is called the epineurium, (see Figure 1.)
-Over 50% of every nerve is actually made of neural fascia.
-It covers and protects all of the nerves in the human body, including the autonomic nerves that supply organs and vessels, and even the cranial nerves that control our senses.
+Like all soft tissues in the body, the nervous system is enveloped entirely in deep fascia.
+The specialized fascia of the nervous system is called the epineurium.
+Over 50% of every nerve is comprised of fascia.
+This is true of all nerves in the human body, including the autonomic nerves that supply organs and vessels, and even the cranial nerves that control our senses.
 Since all fascia is contractile, nerves can actually tighten and become sensitized once inflamed.
 This over-reactivity of the nerves can cause a myriad of symptoms.

-What are the symptoms of inflamed nerve tissue?
+What are the Symptoms of Dysfunctional Nerve Tissue?

-If you feel you suffer from symptoms related to fascial dysfunction of the nervous system, feel free to set up a detailed examination with one of the trained therapists at Tuckey and Associates Physical therapy in Frederick MD or use the Jones Institute website to find a practitioner in your area.
+If you feel you may have symptoms related to Neural Fascia dysfunction, feel free to set up a detailed evaluation with one of the FCS trained practitioners at Tuckey and Associates Physical Therapy or use the Counterstrain.com or JIcounterstrain.com websites to find a trained practitioner in your area.